 Both of these girls have never known hardship.
 They were well taken care of but after a tramatic event in the owner's life, she was not able to take them back east with her on her sudden move.
 The girls gained their name from the movie Avatar.
 Both love being held but Eywa is fearless and will leap off of you.
 Navi is more level headed.
 They do well with other ferrets so long as they don't play too rough.
 They do not enjoy our boarded ferret, Speckles, who is only 5 months old.
 They will be rehomed together.

-Color: Stunning sable roan
+Color: Brown sable

 Color: Dark champagne